 History of Asbestos Use in the Army

-The military didn’t recognize the health dangers posed by asbestos until the late-1970s.
+The health dangers posed by asbestos were hidden from the military until the late 1970s.
 Since then, the Army has removed most of the products that were made from asbestos.
-Unfortunately, those exposed to asbestos during their time of service are at risk for developing mesothelioma later in life.
-Typically mesothelioma presents itself anywhere from 15 to 45+ years after exposure.
+Unfortunately, those exposed to asbestos during their time of service are at risk for developing mesothelioma 20-50 years after exposure.

-“Several years ago, I was contacted by an Army Artilleryman with pleural mesothelioma.
+“Several years ago, I was contacted by an Army artilleryman with pleural mesothelioma.
 He was inquiring about any VA benefits for which he might be eligible.
-I explained that we could file for VA Disability, but at the time, he knew of no Army exposure, and we opted not to file the claim.
+I explained that we could file for VA Disability.
+But at the time, he knew of no Army exposure, and we opted not to file the claim.
 However, several months later, he called me back and explained that his lawyer had managed to figure out that the gloves he wore while handling hot artillery shells for six years in the Army were actually made out of asbestos.
 We filed the claim and he was approved.
-So, never say never”. – Retired LCDR Carl Jewett
+So, never say never.”

 Most military members have not been exposed to asbestos since the 1980s.
 However, soldiers that served in the Iraq War may have been exposed to asbestos.

 Nations in the Middle East still use asbestos in buildings and other infrastructure.
 When buildings were demolished or damaged during the war, asbestos was likely released into the air.